Kurento/kurento/source/features/logging.rst

 - ``{LogNumber}``: Log file number.
 - ``{PID}``: Process Identifier of *kurento-media-sever*.

-When KMS starts correctly, a log file such as this one would be created:
+When the KMS service starts correctly, a log file such as this one will be created:

 .. code-block:: text

    2018-06-14T194426.00000.pid13006.log

-Besides normal log files, an ``errors.log`` file stores error messages logged by third-party libraries.
-Stack traces will also be printed to this file, in case KMS crashes.
+Besides normal log files, an ``errors.log`` file stores error messages and stack traces, in case KMS crashes.

 .. note::

    Log files in this folder are rotated, and old files will get eventually deleted when new ones are created.
-This helps with preventing that log files might end up filling all available disk space.
+This helps with preventing that all available disk space ends up filled with logs.

 Each line in a log file has a fixed structure: